 "The child was not immaculately conceived."
 Loghain persisted.

 "No." Alistair slowly unclenched his fists, forcing himself to look at Loghain.
 "Your daughter was a scheming bitch, seems she took after you."

 "Do not speak of her that way!"
 Loghain roared, leaping to his feet.

 The Wardens rose; swords unsheathing, halted only by Alistair raising his hand.
 He moved closer to Loghain the tension thick between them.
 "Your daughter drugged me to enable her to conceive.
 The act was not one I consented to, nor wanted.
 I must live the rest of my life knowing my daughter was merely a way to enable Anora to maintain her status.
 One day I will have to tell Aurora about her mother; but I swear Loghain, if I ever catch you speaking of Anora to my daughter before I do, I will kill you with my bare hands."

-Loghain nodded thoughtfully.
+Loghain let out a low breath.
 "You have grown stronger."

 "At the time you were a threat to the throne."

 Alistair stared at him in disbelief.
 "I was a threat!"